HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](servo3.gif)
 (This is a gif of the door opening from the outside.)

 although this interaction is not as streamline and disrete as i would have liked it, i had to adapt to the problems I faced and alter my method appropriately.
+Apart from these problems, I am still happy with this interaction.

 ### Window Curtain Interaction Construction